Alabama State Route 56

-State Route 56 (SR 56) is a 27.696 mi state highway completely within Washington County in the southwestern part of the U.S. state of Alabama.
+The State Route 56 (SR 56) is a 27.696 mi state highway completely within Washington County in the southwestern part of the U.S. state of Alabama.
 The western terminus of the highway is at the Mississippi state line at an intersection with U.S. Route 45 (US 45) and Mississippi Highway 42 (MS 42).
 The eastern terminus of the highway is at Wagarville, where it intersects US 43.

 SR 56 was part of US 84 until 1958, when the Coffeeville Bridge opened over the Tombigbee River.

+The Highway's Importance

+It helps society in the following ways: